Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Methodology

-The proposed cell counter model is shown in Fig.~\ref{fig:2}(a) with four modules: (1) feature encoder; (2) feature enhancement module; (3) domain-specific decoder; and (4) domain-agnostic decoder.
-First, for the feature encoder, we employ the first ten layers of a pre-trained VGG16~\cite{SimonyanZ14a} model, which consists of ten convolutional layers with $3\times3$ kernels.
+The proposed cell counter model is illustrated in Figure~\ref{fig:2_a} with four main modules: (1) feature encoder; (2) feature enhancement module; (3) domain-specific decoder; and (4) domain-agnostic decoder.
+First, for the feature encoder, we employ the first ten layers of a pre-trained VGG16~\citet{SimonyanZ14a} model, which consists of ten convolutional layers with $3\times3$ kernels.
 After every two or three convolutional layers, the max-pooling layer is applied.
 The encoder is intended to extract basic feature representations of input images.

-Second, the extracted features are fed into the feature enhancement module that contains an attention sub-module and a dilated convolution sub-module.
-The attention sub-module consists of spatial and channel-wise attention mechanisms.
-The spatial attention has two convolutional layers, with a sigmoid function followed.
+Second, the extracted features are then fed into the feature enhancement module that contains an attention submodule and a dilated convolution submodule~\citep{LiZC18}.
+The attention submodule consists of spatial and channel-wise attention mechanisms.
+The spatial attention contains two convolutional layers, with a sigmoid function followed.
 This spatial attention tends to focus on important regions within encoded features.
 The channel-wise attention consists of a global average pooling layer and two dense layers followed by a sigmoid function.
-The channel-wise attention assigns weights on feature channels.
+The channel-wise attention assigns different weights on feature channels to emphasize contributions of various feature maps.
 The weighted features are then passed to six dilated convolutional layers to extract features at different scales.
+The dilated convolutional layer is capable to capture crowded target features (i.e., cell features in our project) at multiple-scale environments~\citep{LiZC18}.

 Finally, the enhanced features are sent to the domain-specific decoder and domain-agnostic decoder.
 Both of these decoders have three up-sampling layers followed by three convolutional layers.
 The domain-specific decoder attempts to extract features unique to biological experiment domains as domain style images.
-Simultaneously, the domain-agnostic decoder generates cell density maps for cell number estimation.
+Simultaneously, the domain-agnostic decoder preserve discriminative features and generates cell density maps for cell number estimation.
 The domain-specific knowledge, represented by domain style images, varies across domains, so disentangling it out of the input image will enable the transfer learning to correctly transfer the domain-agnostic knowledge shared across domains which control the cell density map generation.

-\subsubsection{Loss function.}
+\subsubsection{Loss function}